Farama-Foundation/Minari/README.md

 ___

-_Minari is a shortening of Minarai, the Japanese word for "learn by observation"._
+_Minari is a shortening of Minarai, the Japanese word for "learning by observation"._